-Before discussing the many new aspects of this text, however, I wish to point out the exciting new digital products offered in conjunction with the text.
+Before we discuss the many new aspects of this text, however, we wish to point out the exciting new digital products offered in conjunction with the text.

-MindTap Legal Environment for Essentials of the Legal Environment Today, Fifth Edition
+MindTap Legal Environment for The Legal Environment Today, Eighth Edition

 MindTapTM Legal Environment is a fully online, highly personalized learning experience built upon authoritative Cengage Learning content.
 By combining readings, multimedia, activities, and assessments into a singular Learning Path, MindTap guides students through their course with ease and engagement.
 Instructors personalize the Learning Path by customizing Cengage Learning resources and adding their own content via apps that integrate into the MindTap framework seamlessly with Learning Management Systems.